lo1tuma/eslint-plugin-mocha/docs/rules/no-sibling-hooks.md

 ## When Not To Use It

 * If you use another library which exposes a similar API as mocha (e.g. `before`, `after`), you should turn this rule off, because it would raise warnings.
+* If you turned `no-hooks` on, you should turn this rule off, because it would raise several warnings for the same root cause.